Skip to content

 In yogic science, pranayama is the most precise nervous system technology ever developed.
 The breath is the only autonomic function you can also control voluntarily — it is the bridge between the conscious mind and the involuntary body.
 When you extend the exhalation longer than the inhalation (as in Nadi Shodhana or simple 4:6 breathing), you activate the vagal brake — the myelinated ventral vagal pathway that slows the heart, calms the gut, and signals safety to every organ system.

 Bhramari pranayama — the humming bee breath — creates vibration in the throat that directly stimulates the vagus nerve as it passes through the larynx.
-Research published in the International Journal of Yoga demonstrated that just five minutes of Bhramari significantly increased heart rate variability and parasympathetic markers.
+Research has shown that just five minutes of Bhramari significantly increases heart rate variability and parasympathetic markers.
 The yogis were toning the vagus nerve thousands of years before anyone knew it existed.

 Functional Medicine Testing: Making the Invisible Visible

 If the nervous system is the terrain, functional testing is the topographic map.
-When I suspect HPA axis dysregulation, I do not rely on a single fasting morning cortisol — that snapshot tells you almost nothing about the rhythm.
+When functional medicine practitioners suspect HPA axis dysregulation, they don't rely on a single fasting morning cortisol — that snapshot tells you almost nothing about the rhythm.

 Four-point salivary cortisol captures the daily curve: samples taken at waking, noon, late afternoon, and bedtime reveal whether the rhythm is intact, inverted, or flattened.
 This single test often explains years of mysterious symptoms.